cherzs/Movie-Recomendation-with-SVD/README.md

 ---

 ### **Flask API**
-You implemented a basic Flask web application:
+ implemented a basic Flask web application:
 - A route `/recommend` accepts a movie title as input and returns a list of recommended movies based on Word2Vec similarity.

 ---